Sabrinas Organizing

 Benefits for organizing: People tend to get nervous when organizing a space, so allowing them to relax by using a Pop It may help them see their space not as a challenge but as a game.

-Where to buy it?
-Below are game options you can purchase from Amazon (affiliate).
+Where can I buy it?
+Below are game options you can purchase from Amazon (Affiliate Link) (affiliate).

 The Game of Life Board Game

 The Game of Life was one of my favorite games.
-While it may not be as popular these days, it teaches kids about different events that happen in life and what possibly can happen.
+While it may not be as popular these days, it teaches kids about different events in life and what can happen.

 Benefits for organizing: This board game helps the child learn about planning and making decisions.
 It helps them understand things and options of what they can do when they grow up.